3 on 3 Basketball Plays

 For this action, it is very important that the player that is about to receive the screen is patient and that he is not starting to run early but after the screener has stopped moving.

-The next move is a cross court screen.
+The next move is a cross-court screen.
 The player that is receiving the screen has the option to change the side or to cut toward the basket for a layup.
 If the second option is in play, the screener has to open toward the ball and not wide.

 This way of playing the triangle offense is the one that I like the most.
-The best thing about this set is because it does not require positions and at the same time it opens up the floor and it gives many offensive options.
+The best thing about this set is that it does not require positions and at the same time it opens up the floor and it gives many offensive options.

 It all starts by passing the ball on one side and making a cut toward the corner.

 The next pass is the back pass to the corner and a back screen from the low post to the 45°.
 Here we have a cut and a good pass opportunity.